PrinceS17/Cancellation/uhd_transceiver/ReadMe.md

 #### 3. Function and header file
 digital\_SIC.cpp, rcos\_filter.cpp contain functions.
-They are now rewritten into every source file. wavetable.hpp, fft.hpp are header files.
-The former is to generate different signals and the latter is to realize fft and sic\_db(). sic\_db.cpp is used to calculate the cancellation result in dB through a fft block from github.
-Now it is in fft.hpp. nonlinear.cpp is used to generate matrix A with nonlinear components for nonlinear cancellation.
+They are now rewritten into every source file.

+wavetable.hpp, fft.hpp are header files.
+The former is to generate different signals and the latter is to realize fft and sic\_db().

+sic\_db.cpp is used to calculate the cancellation result in dB through a fft block from github.
+Thanks for wareya's work.
+See more at [Public-domain single-header FFT library (power-of-2 size case only)][1].
+Now it is in fft.hpp.

+nonlinear.cpp is used to generate matrix A with nonlinear components for nonlinear cancellation.
 It also contains a back up of x2A() for linear cancellation only before.

 ### Classification by signal